actions/setup-node/docs/adrs/0000-caching-dependencies.md

 As the first stage, we will add support for NPM dependencies caching.
 We can consider adding the same functionality for Yarn later.

-We don't persue the goal to provide wide customization of caching in scope of `actions/setup-node` action.
+We don't pursue the goal to provide wide customization of caching in scope of `actions/setup-node` action.
 The purpose of this integration is covering ~90% of basic use-cases.
 If user needs flexible customization, we should advice them to use `actions/cache` directly.

 # Decision
 - Add `cache` input parameter to `actions/setup-node`.
 For now, input will accept the following values: